Shpendiiiii/OOP-File-Manipulation/README.md

 As such:

-if you are using Ubuntu replace the double backslashes with a single slash
+If you are using Linux replace the double backslashes with a single slash
 ```java
 LineWithoutLetter test = new LineWithoutLetter("Texts\\anotherExample.txt");